SouravDas25/AttendanceMS/README.md

  - clone the repository.
  - create a .env file
  - fill the .env file properties needed to run the application
- - run "composer install"
+ - run "composer install" from cmd or terminal
- - run "php artisan key:generate"
+ - run "php artisan key:generate" from cmd or terminal
  - open with apache
  - done